Alistair MacLean: Early life

 MacLean was discharged from the Royal Navy in 1946.
-He then studied English at the University of Glasgow, working at the Post Office and as a street sweeper.
+He then studied English at the University of Glasgow, working at the post office and as a street sweeper.
 He lived with his mother at 26 Carrington Street, at St Georges Cross, Glasgow while attending the university.
 He graduated with an MA (Hons.) in 1950, briefly worked as a hospital porter, and then worked as a schoolteacher at Gallowflat School (now Stonelaw High School) in Rutherglen.

-Early Writing career
+Early writing career

 First works

-Whilst a university student MacLean began writing short stories for extra income, winning a competition in 1954 with the maritime story "Dileas".
+While a university student, MacLean began writing short stories for extra income, winning a competition in 1954 with the maritime story "Dileas".
 He sold stories to the Daily Mirror and The Evening News.
 The wife of Ian Chapman, editor at the publishing company Collins, had been particularly moved by "Dileas" and the Chapmans arranged to meet with MacLean, suggesting he write a novel.
-MacLean responded three months later with HMS Ulysses, based on his own war experiences, as well as credited insight from his brother Ian, a master mariner.
+MacLean responded three months later with HMS Ulysses, based on his own war experiences and credited insight from his brother Ian, a master mariner.